Penguin 4.0: Google’s 2016 Update – A Blessing or a Curse?

 • Prioritising mobile load times over desktop load times

-• Ensuring that all content that is available on desktop is visible on mobile
+• Ensuring all desktop content was also visible on mobile

-If this all looks like double Dutch to you, get in touch with us and we’ll do the translating.
+If this all sounds like double Dutch, don’t worry, we’ve got you covered, get in touch with us and we’ll do the translating.

-Also, if you’re not up to speed with mobile SEO you can always use the Google Search Console Fetch tool to see how the Google spiders are reading your site.
-You can set the Fetch tool to specifically look at your site from either a mobile or desktop perspective.
+Also, if you were still getting the hang of mobile SEO, you could always use the Google Search Console Fetch tool to see how Google’s spiders were reading your site.
+You could even set it to check your site from either a mobile or desktop perspective.

 AUTHOR